Our Mental Health & Wellness Team

 .jpeg)

-Tammy works with children, teens, adults, and families.
-She is available for in person or telehealth appointments.
+Eddie works with children, teens and adults.
+He is available for in person and tele-health sessions.

 .jpeg)